Property Investment in Leeds – A Guide by Aspen Woolf

 HMRC has also relocated 6,000 civil service positions to Leeds, which will have a knock-on effect on property.
 One of the biggest regeneration projects in Europe is taking place at the South Bank area of Leeds, which will incorporate the HS2 rail station.
 This is expected to allow journeys for around 60 million passengers every ear and create tens of thousands of jobs by 2050.

 An example of the high-level residential developments in South Bank Leeds, Springwell Gardens is due to open in 2022.
 The futuristic and architecturally ambitious development will stand out on the Leeds skyline and become a marker for the new phase of this historically important city.
-The future is certainly promising for property development in Leeds, thanks to its diverse population, blossoming job market, growing international reputation for technology, business and financial services, and a strong pool of talented graduates every year.
+The future is certainly promising for property development and property investment in Leeds, thanks to its diverse population, blossoming job market, growing international reputation for technology, business and financial services, and a strong pool of talented graduates every year.